How to search, plan and book train travel in Italy

 Trenitalia

-Trenitalia’s services include high-speed trains like the Frecciarossa, Frecciargento, and Frecciabianca, slower regional trains, and international connections to other European countries.
+Trenitalia’s services include high-speed trains like the Frecciarossa, Frecciargento, and Frecciabianca, slower regional trains and international connections to other European countries.

 Trenitalia is known for its extensive rail network and is considered one of the most reliable options for traveling in Italy.
 They are known for their punctuality and excellent connection networks.